 The La Sportiva Tarantulace shoes are made for beginners and they are priced really affordably.
 You can’t really expect to get top level shoes with these prices, but there is a reason why the Tarantulaces are some of the most bought climbing shoes around the world.

 The Tarantulaces perform better on slabs where you need to smear, as the flat design works better for that than for steeper climbs.
 These shoes are good option for easier multi-pitch climbs where you can keep them on comfortably and you don’t really have to worry about your feet slipping from small edges or tight pocket holds.

 The Tarantulaces also work quite nicely when crack climbing as they are laced up and they have nice and thin toe parts that can be jammed into quite small cracks.
 If you have the budget and you do a lot of crack climbing you might want to consider the La Sportiva Katana lace shoes as they perform a lot better on most aspects.

 Alternatives for the La Sportiva Tarantulace climbing shoes

-If you aren’t sure about these shoes, maybe you should take a look at our review of the best climbing shoes for 2021 article.
+If you aren’t sure about these shoes, maybe you should take a look at our review of the best climbing shoes article.
 In the article we recommend these shoes: